wp-plugins/sell-downloads/readme.txt

 **Sell Downloads** is an online store for selling downloadable files: audio, video, documents, pictures all that may be published in Internet.
 Sell Downloads uses PayPal as payment gateway, making the sale process easy and secure.

+Create an e-commerce for sell digital files never was more easy than with "Sell Downloads", the majority of e-commerce plugins are developed thinking in tangible products and does the sale's process very complex.
+An online store that pretends to sale only digital files must to coexist with data related to tangible products, configure shipping cost, etc, "Sell Downloads" doesn't need any of previous data.
+With "Sell Downloads" is required only define the PayPal data and the products to sell.

 **Features:**

-*	Allows selling your files via PayPal.
+*	Allows selling your digital files via PayPal.
+PayPal is the payment gateway by excellence, very easy to use and very secure.
-*	Allows a custom setup of the online store, with ability to filter products by types of files, paging and sorting the results by popularity, price or file name.
+*	Allows a custom setup of the online store, with ability to filter products by types of files, paging and sorting the results by popularity, price or file name, making of "Sell Downloads" a very configurable plugin.
 *	Allows to associate additional information to the products.
+For example, if are selling a book and like to associate a link to other books of the same editorial, or a page of reviews from critics, this field would be the option for do it.
 *   Allows to protect the files with the inclusion of a file's demo.
+Monographies, videos, songs and many other digital files, allow the creation of a version for demo.
+It is very hard to sell a song if the possible customers never hear at least a part of it, similar happen with videos and its trilers or the monographies and its abstracts.

 The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create a store for sell downloads on your website.

 **Premium Features:**

+*   Allows to enable a shopping cart.
+With a shopping cart is possible to sell multiple products in the same purchase action, the customers will appreciate this feature.
 *	Includes a module to track sales statistics.
+With the statistics module is possible to know the amount of sales, the discounts applied, and check the total of earnings in a period of time.
 *   Allows to define sales discounts.
+It is usual in the e-commerce create sales campaings, define discounts for products or events (like mothers day, the Christmas,etc.), to promote the sales.
+The "Sell Downloads" allows to define discounts and display the previous and new prices of products.
 *   Allows to define discount coupons.
+The coupons are an excellent tool to know where is the origin of sales and create (like in discounts definition) sales campaings, but directed to a specific sector or website.

 If you want more information about this plugin don't hesitate in checking the plugin's website: